lorniu/mpvi/README.md

   + `C-x b`: Choose a video from your mpvi-favor-paths
 - `M-x mpvi-clip`: Clip a video.
 Can be called on a file or an mpv link in Org mode
 - `M-x mpvi-emms-add`: Add a file, directory, or URL to the EMMS playlist.
 Supports adding entire online playlists
+- `M-x mpvi-switch-playlist`: switch video in playlist
 - `M-x mpvi-toggle-ontop|mute|border|title-bar`: toggle xxx for mpv
-- `M-x mpvi-toggle-subtitle/mpvi-subtitle-delay`: subtitle setup for mpv
+- `M-x mpvi-toggle-subtitle/mpvi-subtitle-delay/mpvi-load-subtitle`: subtitle setup for mpv

 When a video is playing, run `mpvi-seek` to open an interactive control interface in the minibuffer:
 - `Space` Toggle play and pause